aiplanethub/introduction-to-pandas/summary-and-aggregation-functions/127-Summary Functions.md

-* We can see the above table includes a summary about both numerical and categorical columns.
+* We can see the above table includes a summary of both numerical and categorical columns.
 A categorical column cannot have minimum or maximum values or mean and median.
-So the entries in these fields for categorical columns is **`NaN`**.
+So the entries in these fields for categorical columns are **NaN**.
-* We have seen in a previous module that this dataset has 5 categorical variables (gender, race/ethnicity, parental level of education, lunch and test preparation course) and 3 numerical (i.e., integer) columns (math score, reading score and writing score).
+* We have seen in a previous module that this dataset has 5 categorical variables (gender, race/ethnicity, parental level of education, lunch and test preparation course) and 3 numerical (i.e., integer) columns (math score, reading score, and writing score).